How Do Second Skins Work On A Tattoo?

 Doesn’t Protect Against Leaks

-If you don’t apply it as guided, a second skin can leak.
+If you don’t apply it as recommended, or if the skin bends a lot in that area, a second skin can leak.
 It’s best to check it regularly to prevent any accidents.
 Even so, if you’re avoiding water anyway, this may not be a big deal.

 Doesn’t Carry out the Healing